HarishB99/deep_learning_practice/README.md

-## Installation of Anaconda distribution on Linux OS
+## Installation of Anaconda distribution on Ubuntu 18.04

 * Refer to the following website for instructions on how to install the anaconda distribution on Linux OS: http://docs.anaconda.com/anaconda/install/linux/

-## Post-Installation of Anaconda distribution of Linux OS
+## Post-Installation of Anaconda distribution of Ubuntu 18.04

-* To avoid strange errors during installation of new python packages using conda, run the following two commands in a shell
+* To avoid strange errors during installation of new python packages using conda, run the following two commands in the terminal:

 	* `conda upgrade conda`
 	* `conda upgrade --all`